Choosing the right Kilimanjaro route for your climb is an important decision.

 Duration: 5 days, acclimatization day can be added

 The Machame route is one of the most scenic routes on Kilimanjaro.
-Since the budget operators discovered it, Machame is also the most popular Kilimanjaro route.
+Once the budget operators discovered it, Machame quickly became the most popular Kilimanjaro route.

 Duration: 6 or 7 days